Understanding ADA Digital Accessibility Compliance

 Despite strides, numerous websites remain inaccessible to individuals with disabilities, prompting longstanding calls for the Justice Department to issue specific regulations regarding the ADA’s online application.
 So far, the agency has only provided guidance, leaving room for legal disputes as more aspects of life migrate online, especially amid the COVID-19 pandemic.

-Maria Town, president and CEO of the American Association of People with Disabilities, hailed the rule as a long-awaited acknowledgment of the need to combat digital discrimination and inaccessibility to fulfill the ADA’s pledge of societal inclusivity.
+Maria Town, president and CEO of the American Association of People with Disabilities, hailed the rule as a long-awaited acknowledgment of the need to reduce ADA digital accessibility discrimination and inaccessibility to fulfill the ADA’s pledge of societal inclusivity.

 According to the Justice Department rule, web and mobile apps must adhere to the Web Content Accessibility Guidelines (WCAG) Version 2.1, Level AA, ensuring accessibility for individuals relying on screen readers, speech recognition software, video captioning, visual contrast, and more.
 These requirements apply even when third parties create or update web content or mobile apps for government entities, with exemptions for certain archived or preexisting information.